Chrustho/Sciara-fv2/README.md

 ## Acknowledgments

+- Prof. Dona

-- Prof. Donato D'Ambrosio for course instruction and project guidance
+to D'Ambrosio for course instruction and project guidance